axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/checkbox/README.md

 The string-valued `error` provides an error text as HTML.
 It sets the checkbox into a visual error state.

-### embedded\*

-The Boolean `embedded` _suppresses_ any reserved visual space, in particular the extra vertical space below the checkbox proper otherwise reserved for error messages.

-When set, error messages will not be rendered.

 ## Callbacks

 ### onChange